ganskef/MoCuishle/_posts/2016-02-06-creepy-feeling.md

 Using *Mo Cuishle* you're doing Man-In-The-Middle which is usually a very bad thing.
-A Mozilla add-on installs a root certificate and you can enable and disable with a single click.
+A Mozilla add-on installs a root certificate and you can enable and disable it with a single click.
 And, there is a bug in Firefox:
 <!--more-->

 * [Bug 1243901](https://bugzilla.mozilla.org/show_bug.cgi?id=1243901) - Replace Certificate Authority without user notification, wrong CA displayed